Vivian-Abbah/-SULLIVAN-S-GROCERY-INVENTORY-ANALYTICAL-REVIEW-Smart-Inventory-Optimization-at-Sullivan-s-Grocery./README.md

 # -SULLIVAN-S-GROCERY-INVENTORY-ANALYTICAL-REVIEW-Smart-Inventory-Optimization-at-Sullivan-s-Grocery.

-This is an end-to-end inventory analytical review that converts raw grocery stock data into strategic, actionable business insights—driving smarter decisions across Sullivan’s operations.

  INTRODUCTION: A STORY OF SHELVES, SYSTEMS, AND SMART DECISIONS

 Every day, shelves are stocked and restocked at Sullivan’s Grocery, a bustling retail hub that serves hundreds of customers seeking everything from fresh produce to pantry staples.
 Behind the scenes, however, lies a complex dance of logistics ensuring that the right products are available at the right time, in the right quantities, and before they expire.
 One wrong move, and the result could be wasted stock, lost sales, or disappointed customers.